 We do use a lot of paper, but we buy it from the same people who recycle our paper, so it’s a closed cycle.
 Since you asked, we also read a lot on e-readers, we’re a Zero To Landfill office, and we have lots of pot plants in the office.

-Our commission rates are 15 per cent for home sales (British Commonwealth) and 20 per cent for US, Canada, translation, audio, film and television.
+Our commission rates are 15 per cent for home and home audio sales (British Commonwealth) and 20 per cent for US, Canada, translation, overseas audio, film and television.
 No commission is charged to an author unless a deal is agreed and signed by an author, so you always have the sanction of saying ‘no’.
 And because we don’t earn until you do, it is in our mutual interests to fight for the best possible terms.

 Our commissions cover editorial advice and all the admin that goes with book submissions and promotion.
 We won’t charge you for any administrative, postage, telephone, fax, courier or other overhead costs.
 If we do something one off, like a big party, we might discuss the costs with you in advance.